codsen/codsen/packages/string-split-by-whitespace/README.md

 // => ['some', 'interesting', 'text', 'and', 'some', 'more', 'text.']
 ```

-Equally, you can ignore whole variables, from _heads_ to _tails_, including variable's names:
+You can ignore whole variables, from _heads_ to _tails_, including variable's names:

 ```js
 const input = "some interesting {{text}} {% and %} {{ some more }} text.";